preddy727/AzureTerraformTemplates/README.md

 4. Setup a build pipeline with tasks using the replace tokens module to populate environment variables into the json file.

+- Documentation is in Azure Build pipeline - Customized image in Shared Image Gallery.docx

 5. The output is a customized managed image.

 6. Note the resource group and name of the final managed image.